-By now you already know what to see in Bologna and now you want to dedicate yourself to the beauties that are in its vicinity?
+By now you already know the best things to do and see in Bologna and now you want to dedicate yourself to the beauties that are in its vicinity?
 Here we have what’s right for you!

 A short distance from the capital of Emilia you can visit five unmissable medieval villages.
 We are sure you will enjoy discovering these places that you will realize are precious pieces of your journey.